Looking At Arista Networks's Recent Unusual Options Activity

 Arista Networks is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
 Its marquee product is its extensible operating system, or EOS, that runs a single image across every single one of its devices.
 The firm operates as one reportable segment.
 It has steadily gained market share since its founding in 2004, with a focus on high-speed applications.
 Arista counts Microsoft and Meta Platforms as its largest customers and derives roughly three quarters of its sales from North America.

+Following our analysis of the options activities associated with Arista Networks, we pivot to a closer look at the company's own performance.

-Arista Networks's Current Market Status With a trading volume of 346,156, the price of ANET is down by -2.31%, reaching $345.7.
-Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
-Next earnings report is scheduled for 70 days from now.
-What Analysts Are Saying About Arista Networks
+Present Market Standing of Arista Networks Currently trading with a volume of 490,966, the ANET's price is up by 0.58%, now at $354.21.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 66 days.
+What The Experts Say On Arista Networks

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $365.2.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $340.2.

-Maintaining their stance, an analyst from Jefferies continues to hold a Buy rating for Arista Networks, targeting a price of $380.
-Maintaining their stance, an analyst from JP Morgan continues to hold a Overweight rating for Arista Networks, targeting a price of $340.
+An analyst from Needham downgraded its action to Buy with a price target of $375.
 Maintaining their stance, an analyst from Barclays continues to hold a Overweight rating for Arista Networks, targeting a price of $341.
-Consistent in their evaluation, an analyst from Wells Fargo keeps a Overweight rating on Arista Networks with a target price of $390.
-In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $375.
+An analyst from JP Morgan has decided to maintain their Overweight rating on Arista Networks, which currently sits at a price target of $340.
+Consistent in their evaluation, an analyst from Jefferies keeps a Buy rating on Arista Networks with a target price of $380.
+Consistent in their evaluation, an analyst from Rosenblatt keeps a Sell rating on Arista Networks with a target price of $265.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Arista Networks with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.